SpoonySimone/QuickStatsReborn/README.md

 At the moment, you have to download the mod via [actions](https://github.com/SpoonySimone/QuickStatsReborn/actions).
 Simply click the latest workflow, download the artifact, unzip it and move the jar file (the one that **doesn't** end with -dev) in your mods folder.

-Currently under development, you can clone the repository using Git client and compile it yourself (./gradlew.bat build)
+You can also clone the repository using Git client and compile it yourself

 # **Disclaimer**
 This product is not affiliated or endorsed by Hypixel in any way